bkd-mba-fbi/evento-portal/doc/releasing.md

 ## Release Instructions

-This chapter desciprtes how you can deploy newq releases with github actions.
+This chapter desciprtes how you can deploy new releases with github actions.
 The first step is always the same:

 1. In the top bar of the Github project select the tab `Actions`